sthalles/SimCLR/README.md

 ## Feature Evaluation

 Feature evaluation is done using a linear model protocol.
-Feature are learnt using the ```STL10 unsupervised``` set and evaluated in the train/test splits;
+Feature are learned using the ```STL10 unsupervised``` set and evaluated in the train/test splits;

 Check the ```feature_eval/FeatureEvaluation.ipynb``` notebook for reproducebility.
 |  Feature Extractor  |    Method    | Architecture | Top 1 |